thuiar/TEXTOIR/README.md

 Supervisor: Hua Xu.

-## Bugs or questions?

-If you have any questions, feel free to open issues and pull request.
-Please illustrate your problems as detailed as possible.
-If you want to integrate your method in our repo, please contact us (zhang-hl20@mails.tsinghua.edu.cn).

 If you are interested in this work, and use the codes in this repo, please **star**  this repository, and **cite** our [ACL 2021 demo paper](https://aclanthology.org/2021.acl-demo.20.pdf):
 ```
 @inproceedings{zhang-etal-2021-textoir,